Petar Preradović: Career

 On 24 February 1864, Emperor Franz Joseph I awarded Preradović with the nobility, and also gave him a part of his personal treasury as Preradović was at the time in a bad financial situation.
 Preradović wrote a song in his honor.
 In 1866, he became a general.
-In mid-1871 he participated in the military exercises at Bruck and was in the same year suggested for the position of Croatian ban, but he was very sick and wrote in a letter that he was not interested.
+In mid-1871, he participated in the military exercises at Bruck and was in the same year suggested for the position of Croatian ban, but he was very sick and wrote in a letter that he was not interested.

-His health deteriorated at the end of 1871 so he was sent to treatment in Mariabrunn near Munich and then in the Austrian town of Fahrafeld.
+As his health continued to deteriorate at the end of 1871, he was sent to treatment in Mariabrunn near Munich and then in the Austrian town of Fahrafeld.
 Petar Preradović died on 18 August 1872 from dropsy.
 He was buried on 21 August 1872 in Vienna.
 Viennese youth organization Velebit, proposed that his remains should be transferred to Zagreb.
 On 11 July 1879, his remains were removed from the Vienna cemetery and transferred to the arcades of Mirogoj cemetery where he was buried on 14 July 1879.
 Mayor of Zagreb August Šenoa held an inspired speech and stirred up the hymn to Preradović, which was inaugurated by Ivan Zajc.
 The gravestone monument to Petar Preradović, depicting Croatia in a form of a woman that lays flowers on his grave, was made by sculptor Ivan Rendić.

 He had eight children: Čedomil (8 July 1849 – 24 September 1849), Milica (b.
 24 September 1850), Slavica (17 August 1852 – 23 March 1854), Dušan (18 September 1854 – 30 September 1920), Radovan Josip Petar (24 August 1858 – 11 February 1908), Milan (5 February 1866 – 6 August 1879), Zora (13 December 1867 – 10 May 1927) and Jelica (13 June 1870 – 27 December 1870).
 One of his grandchildren was Paula von Preradović, Austrian poet and the author of the Austrian national anthem.

-Lyric poetry
+Lyrical poetry

 While attending the military academy in Vienna, Preradović began writing his first poems (Der Brand von Neustadt, 1834) in German.
 In 1840, he met Ivan Kukuljević Sakcinski, who awoke his interest in Croatian culture and encouraged him to write in his native Croatian.
 In 1841, in Zagreb's German magazine Croatia he published the song Das Uskoken-Mädchen.
 On the initiative of Špiro Dmitrović, in 1843, Preradović wrote the first poem in Croatian, Poslanica Špiri Dimitroviću.
 His first published song written in Croatian Zora puca, bit će dana was published in 1844 in the first issue of Zora dalmatinska.
 Preradović remained one of the constants of Croatian romanticism by its very nature.